 The root certificate for the internal CA that signed the Controller certificate for your on-premises Controller

-Note the truststore password; you will need this later to configure the Standalone Machine Agent.
+Note the truststore password; you will need this later to configure the Machine Agent.

-AppDynamics recommends you take the following security measures to prevent tampering with the Standalone Machine Agent truststore:
+AppDynamics recommends you take the following security measures to prevent tampering with the Machine Agent truststore:

 Secure the truststore file through filesystem permissions:

-Secure the controller-info configuration file so that it is only readable by the agent runtime user and only writable by a privileged user:
+controller-infoconfiguration file so that it is only readable by the Agent runtime user and only writable by a privileged user:

-<machine_agent_home>/conf/controller-info.xml.
-See "SSL Configuration Properties" on Standalone Machine Agent Configuration Properties for full details on each property.
+See Machine Agent Configuration Properties for full details on each property

-Controller Port: the SSL port for the controller.
-443 for AppDynamics SaaS.
+Controller Port: The SSL port for the Controller.
+It is 443 for AppDynamics SaaS.

-Controller Keystore Filename: path of the agent truststore relative to
+Controller Keystore Filename: The path of the Agent truststore relative to

 <machine_agent home>/conf.
-Required if you use a truststore other than the default
+This is required if you use a truststore other than the default

 Keystore Certificate Extractor Utility

-The Keystore Certificate Extractor Utility exports certificates from the Controller's Java keystore and writes them to an agent truststore.
-You can run this utility the agent distribution on the Controller:
+The Keystore Certificate Extractor Utility exports certificates from the Controller's Java keystore and writes them to an Agent truststore.
+You can run this utility with the Agent distribution on the Controller:

 The full path to the Controller's keystore:

 - The truststore output file name.
-By default the Standalone Machine Agent looks for
+By default, the Machine Agent looks for

 The password for the Controller's certificate, which defaults to "changeit".
-If you don't include a password, the extractor applies the password "changeit" to the output truststore.
+If you do not include a password, the extractor applies the password "changeit" to the output truststore.